substrate-system/after/README.md

 ```

 ## Example
-Resolve a promise after some number of function calls.
+Resolve a promise after three function calls.

+The value returned, `next`, is a function and also a promise.
+Call it when you want to increment the count.

 ```js
 import { after } from '@substrate-system/after'